Facebook Pixel Cover All of Your Bases to Maintain Your Company's Good Standing

-Once a company is formed or registered in any state, there are many annual or periodic compliance obligations that must be met.
+What this is: Once a company is formed or registered in any state, many annual or periodic compliance obligations must be met.
 Maintaining the existence of the company and authority to conduct business within each state is critical to an operating business.
+Keeping your company in good standing may seem simple, but requirements and terminology regarding what “good standing” actually means varies from state to state.

-Being aware of some of the nuances and questions to ask is helpful to ensuring that you “cover all of your bases” when managing compliance for your business entities.
+What this means: Failure to maintain good standing status can jeopardize your right to conduct business, access to courts, and limited liability status and can also delay closing financing transactions, in addition to other adverse consequences.
+Being aware of some of the nuances and questions to ask is helpful to ensure that you “cover all of your bases” when managing compliance for your business entities.

 Missed filings can cause a company to lose good standing and, after a period of time, be revoked in a state.
 Penalties, interest and other fees are often charged to reinstate a company back in to good standing.